 You should not hear a single phone call.
 Turn off your phones (don’t forget your cell phone).
 Try and block out other annoying sounds such as yapping dogs, sirens, and traffic noise.
 This can be a trick for those of you living in the city, forcing you to close windows and draw drapes that you might otherwise choose to leave open.
 You just have to do your best.

 Arrange for what you hear on your homemade spa day to be what’s most relaxing to you.
 That might be complete silence, soft music, or a sounds-of-nature CD.

 Select beverages that are both healthy and flavorful.
 Two favorites are smoothies and herbal teas.
 You may be the type of person who totally relaxes over a cup of hot chocolate or glass of hot milk.
 Whatever you choose, make sure you have it on hand for your day.

-We recommend that your selection for food be of a lighter fare.
+We recommend that your selection for food be a lighter fare.
 You don’t want to end up with that overstuffed bloated feeling that often comes after a heavy meal.
 Whatever you choose, make it a food that you thoroughly enjoy.
 However, your meal should not consist of a giant chocolate bar no matter how much you might enjoy it.
-However a small piece of chocolate makes a great dessert.
+However, a small piece of chocolate makes a great dessert.